martindevnow/bb2/readme.md

 diet consisting primarily of grains and other carbohydrates which their stomachs are not equipped to digest properly.
 This can lead to significant complications later in life for your pets.

-As such, it is strongly recommended that pets be fed a BARF diet.
+As such, it is strongly recommended that pets be fed a B.A.R.F. diet.

 ## Security Vulnerabilities